Funimation Logo

 Meaning and History

 What is now known as Funimation was at first Gen Fukunaga’s risky experiment.
-Obeying his uncle, the businessman decided to license the Dragon Ball media franchise.
-But he had no money, so he convinced the Daniel Cocanougher family to sell their main source of income – the feed mill – and put all the money into the common cause.
-This is how FUNimation Productions was born, sold to Navarre Corporation in 2005, and changed its name to FUNimation Entertainment.
+Following his uncle’s advice, the businessman decided to license the Dragon Ball media franchise.
+But he had no money, so he convinced the Daniel Cocanougher family to sell their main source of income, the feed mill, and put all the money into the common cause.
+This is how FUNimation Productions was born, sold to Navarre Corporation in 2005, and renamed FUNimation Entertainment.
 After a few more resales and a couple of global rebrands, the anime distributor got its current name.
 All these changes are reflected in his logos.

 What is Funimation?